 The fourth chapter of First Peter presents the role of Divine judgment in our redemption.

 Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin, (I Peter 4:1)

 This first verse sets the stage for the discussion of the role of suffering in the Divine salvation.
 The suffering that comes upon us is a judgment on the evil that dwells in our flesh so we will cease from sin.

-“Manifest token of the righteous judgment of God.”
-“Worthy of the kingdom of God, for which ye also suffer.”
+“Manifest evidence of the righteous judgment of God.”
+“Worthy of the kingdom of God, for which you also suffer.”

 The persecutions and tribulations being endured by the Christians in Thessalonica were evidence of the righteous judgment of God—a judgment falling on the believers so they would not be condemned with the world.

-The expressions “hath ceased from sin” and “worthy of the kingdom of God” reveal that it is both possible and necessary that Christians overcome sin while they are living in the world.
+The expressions “has ceased from sin” and “worthy of the kingdom of God” reveal that it is both possible and necessary that Christians overcome sin while they are living in the world.

-That he no longer should live the rest of his time in the flesh to the lusts of men, but to the will of God.
+that he no longer should live the rest of his time in the flesh for the lusts of men, but for the will of God.
 (I Peter 4:2)

 It is not the will of God that His people live in the lusts of the flesh after the manner of unsaved mankind.
 The purpose of the new covenant is to do that which the Law of Moses was unable to accomplish, that is, to produce worshipers who will practice righteousness, love mercy, and walk humbly with God.

 How could the Scripture be clearer, more pointed?
 Have we not been grievously deceived with the lawless-grace-rapture teaching?